 In the early 20th century, Gaiety Hollow was both the home garden and location of the office of Elizabeth Lord and Edith Schryver, the first all-female landscape architecture firm in the Pacific Northwest.
 The garden retains the character and integrity of its history to this day.
 It embodies many of the design principles employed by the firm and carried out throughout the region, providing an intimate look at the minds of its creators, a laboratory of their techniques.
 It is a highly accessible garden, less than half an acre in size, and a wonderful example of what a homeowner can accomplish even on a small property.
+In 2015, Gaiety Hollow was purchased by the Lord & Schryver Conservancy.

 Work begins to restore gardens to their period of significance (1932-1969).